 In 2013 the British Council was approached by CARE International to collaborate on the creative writing component of their YOUth CREATE project bid to the European Union for funding under the ‘Investing in People - Supporting culture as a vector of democracy and economic growth’ programme.

-The established writers who are mentors on this project are Lal Madewattegedara, Ameena Hussein, Delon Weerasinghe, Sunethra Rajakarunanayake, Piyaseeli Wijemanna, Nissanka Wijemanna, Ayathurai Santhan, K Sivakumaran and Sopa Pathmanathan.
+The nationally acclaimed Sri Lankan creative writers who were mentors on this project were Lal Madewattegedara, Ameena Hussein, Delon Weerasinghe, Sunethra Rajakarunanayake, Piyaseeli Wijemanna, Nissanka Wijemanna, Ayathurai Santhan, K Sivakumaran and Sopa Pathmanathan.

 The creative writing materials development workshop with the mentors was facilitated by UK creative writer Julia Paul in Colombo and the digital platforms used in the project were created by Udhara de Silva, creative digital media consultant.